miniSat/Minisat/docs/installation.rst

 + A minimum 250GB storage and 4GB memory
 + Developed and tested on Fedora 27

-**Pre-requisites**
+**Prerequisites**

-+ All system should have Libvirt API installed for VM provisioning.
++ All system should have Libvirt API installed for virtual machine provisioning.

 ::